 GRL is always looking for new members to join their existing chapters and enthusiastic students to start chapters on their own campuses.
 GRL also welcomes community members in support of their mission and goals.

 Gamma Rho Lambda, Alpha Chapter, was founded in the Fall of 2003 by 12 original members at Arizona State University in Tempe, Arizona.
-The sorority was established as a social support system for lesbian, bisexual, transgender, and alternative lifestyle-friendly female students.
-Embodying an open and diverse environment for all of its members, the sorority strived to break down barriers between the LGBTQ community and the greater community.
+The sorority was established as a social support system for cis and trans women, trans men and gender variant students of all sexualities as well as and LGBTQI* ally female students.
+Embodying an open and diverse environment for all of its members, the sorority strove to break down barriers between the LGBTQI* community and the greater community.

 In 2006, with enough alumni members to support a national council, Gamma Rho Lambda National Sorority became independent of Alpha Chapter.
-Since then, Gamma Rho Lambda National Sorority has been working not only on expansion, but also adjusting to the needs of their chapters and members, working to establish a Foundation, and bettering the community overall through these efforts.
+Since then, Gamma Rho Lambda National Sorority has been working not only on expansion, but also adjusting to the needs of our chapters and members, establishing a Foundation, and bettering the community overall through these efforts.